2014 Nevada elections

 Elections were held in Nevada on November 4, 2014.
 On that date, the state held elections for Governor, Lieutenant Governor, Attorney General, Secretary of State, Treasurer, Controller, U.S. House of Representatives, Nevada Senate, Nevada Assembly, and various others.
 In addition, several measures were on the ballot.

 The active political parties participated in the 2014 election were the two major political parties, the Democratic Party and the Republican Party as well as the minor political parties of the Independent American Party of Nevada, the Nevada Green Party, and the Libertarian Party of Nevada.
 There are also unaffiliated, non-partisan candidates.

+In the 2014 general election in Nevada, Republican candidates won all statewide executive offices, majorities in both state legislative chambers, and 3 out of 4 U.S. House seats.

 United States House of Representatives

 All of Nevada's four seats in the United States House of Representatives were up for election in 2014.

 Governor

 Incumbent Republican governor Brian Sandoval ran for re-election to a second term in office and won.
 He was challenged by Democratic nominee Bob Goodman, a former State Economic Development Commissioner and Independent American nominee David Lory VanDerBeek, a family therapist.